keysun8/Diffusion_HW_Hindi/README.md

 `--style_base_dir` follows a similar per-writer layout, but with raw style **images** (not latents) — these are sampled during training to produce qualitative preview generations, and at inference time via `--style_folder`.

+> **Note:** The released model was trained on **900 unique writers**.
+This repo only includes a small subset of writer folders (under the style-images / sample data path) so people can run inference and see the expected folder structure — it is **not** the full training set.

 ## Technologies Used

 ![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=pytorch&logoColor=white)